What is the greatest strength of TFM?

 - Very little traffic with free parking on campus and easy bike commutes to work.

-- 2.5 mile waterfront promenade makes a great place for a run or walk your dog with panoramic mountain views of Mount Rainier and Olympics.
+- The 7 mile round trip waterfront promenade from Jack Hyde Park to Point Defiance Park makes a great place for a run or walk with your dog enjoying panoramic views of Mount Rainier and the Olympic mountains.

 - Immense city park (Point Defiance) has a beach, gardens, zoo, aquarium, trails and a five-mile “scenic drive” that makes a great bike ride.